17 Overview of Julia commands

 • The Pluto package provides a reactive notebook interface.
 Reactive means when one “cell” is modified and executed, the new values cascade to all other dependent cells which in turn are updated.
 This is very useful for exploring a parameter space, say.
 Pluto notebooks can be exported as HTML files which make them easy to read online and – by clever design – embed the .jl file that can run through Pluto if it is downloaded.

-The Pluto interface has some idiosyncracies that need explanation:
+The Pluto interface has some idiosyncrasies that need explanation:

 • Cells can only have one command within them.
 Multiple-command cells must be contained in a begin block or a let block.